Skip to main content

 4. When will my application be reviewed and by whom?

-The Scientific Merit Review will begin in the autumn and conclude in early spring by peer reviewers as described in Q&A 1 in this section.
+The Scientific Merit Review will begin in the autumn and conclude in early spring by peer reviewers.
 The Advisory Council Review by the Council of Councils will be in May.
 The names and affiliations of reviewers will be posted on the NIH Director's Transformative Research website.
-Questions about the review should be directed to the Scientific Review Officer Dr. James Li at jamesli2@nih.gov.
+Questions about the review should be directed to the Scientific Review Officer contact listed in the funding opportunity.

 5. Can I update my submitted application before it is reviewed?